-Western poison ivy is a plant that grows all over Minnesota, including the areas that we serve at Mulberrys Garment Care with dry cleaning and laundry services.
+Poison ivy is a plant that grows in many parts of the United States, and warmer weather tends to be the time when most people encounter this treacherous plant.
 Roughly 85% of Americans are allergic to poison ivy, meaning that a simple brush by the plant in your yard, on a hike, when camping, or just when you happen to be near some wild growth, can lead to weeks of painful and itchy rashes.

 The first step is to put on gloves (vinyl or cotton) and contain any clothing or materials, including apparel, gardening gloves, baskets, containers, and tools, that have come into contact with the poison ivy.
-This is best done by placing all the garments in a plastic garbage bag immediately, so that the fabric doesn’t have time to touch any of your other laundry or furniture.
+This is best done by placing all the garments in a plastic garbage bag immediately so that the fabric doesn’t have time to touch any of your other laundry or furniture.
 Should you use cotton gloves, they can be thrown into the wash with the affected items.

-For your metal, plastic, or other non-fabric items like gardening tools, washing them with very hot water and a good cleaning solution should be enough to get the oil off of them.
-But for your fabrics, you may find it a little bit harder to remove the oil without a dry cleaner, because the oily substance isn’t water soluble.
+For your metal, plastic, or other non-fabric items like gardening tools or poison ivy shoes, washing them with very hot water and a good cleaning solution should be enough to get the oil off of them.
+But for your fabrics, you may find it a little bit harder to remove the oil without a dry cleaner, because the oily substance isn’t water-soluble.

 If you want to give washing your fabrics a go first, we here at Mulberrys have a few tips.
 First, be sure that you wash all exposed fabrics separately from any other clothing or fabric items.
-Be sure you wear gloves and long sleeves when handling the dirty items.
+Be sure you continue to wear gloves and long sleeves when handling dirty items.

-In order to get off as much of the oil as possible, you need three things: hot water, a lot of detergent, and a lot of time.
+In order to remove oil as much as possible, you need three things: hot water, a lot of detergent, and a lot of time.
 You’ll need to put your washer on the hottest setting for the largest load setting, for the longest time setting.
 This sounds pretty wasteful, but it’s the most efficient way besides dry cleaning to remove poison ivy from clothing.
 Be sure you use a full scoop of detergent, and don’t fill the washing machine up.
-The clothes need room to be agitated so that all of the oil is exposed.
+The poison ivy clothes need room to be agitated so that all of the oil is exposed.

 When you transfer the clothing to a dryer, you need to wear gloves again.
 The oils from the poison ivy are located in the water in the washing machine.
 If you are concerned about your washing machine spreading the oil, you may want to carefully wash the machine, or allow it to run empty for one load, before resuming normal laundry.